digital-land/digital-land.info/application/templates/pages/about/about.md

 -   the data we have collected is not yet complete (there may be things you expect to see that are currently missing)
 -   legislation designed to mandate these standards is still [in Parliament](https://bills.parliament.uk/bills/3155)

-You can tell us if something doesn't look right by emailing [digitalland@levellingup.gov.uk](mailto:digitalland@levellingup.gov.uk).
+You can tell us if something doesn't look right by emailing [digitalland@communities.gov.uk](mailto:digitalland@communities.gov.uk).

 We are currently working with a set of LPAs to collect data according to our draft standards, that will be collected by the platform.
 The number of LPAs and datasets covered is growing all the time.